Houthi rockets kill 14 civilians in Yemen's Taiz - residents

 Coalition warplanes on Friday killed 65 people in Taiz, most of them civilians, aid group Medecins Sans Frontieres said.

-The United Nations is working to broker a political compromise to end the civil war which has killed more than 4,300 people and avoid a showdown in the Houthis' northern heartland.
+The United Nations is working to broker a political compromise to end the civil war which has killed over 4,300 people and avoid a showdown in the Houthis' northern heartland.

-(Reporting by Mohammed Ghobari; Additional reporting by Mostafa Hashem in Cairo and Stephanie Ulmer-Nebehay in Geneva; Writing by Noor Chehayber and Maha El Dahan; Editing by Noah Browning and Alison Williams)
+(Reporting By Mohammed Ghobari; Writing by Noor Chehayber, Editing by Noah Browning and Angus MacSwan)

+* Attack linked to Islamist terrorism - police (Adds quotes from defence minister, other details)

+VIENNA, March 23 Vienna Airport said on Thursday it had appealed to Austria's highest courts against an earlier court decision blocking its planned expansion for environmental reasons.